 “The thing that people miss is that while people aren't traveling for managed business, they're traveling on the road at a much higher level because mobility has been at a premium because of hybrid opportunities to travel and bring your office with you,” Bastian told CNBC.

 Let’s say you’re stuck working the holidays, and those holidays could include Christmas, Thanksgiving, Fourth of July, etc. Or maybe it’s the middle of the winter or summer and you just really want to get out of your house.
 That too can be a “workation”.
-That's where a "workation" comes in.
 You bring your work laptop and set up shop in a hotel or conference room, diligently completing your tasks, but once the workday ends, it’s off to discovering the city.
 You could be visiting family and friends too, but when it comes to having to work that first 3 days of a work week or a week around a holiday that just happens to be stuck in the middle of the week, this comes in handy.

 Before the virus, business travelers accounted for half of U.S. airlines’ revenue, but just 30% of the trips, according to Airlines for America, an industry group that represents most U.S. carriers.
 However, rather than globe-trotting to see colleges, workers today are more likely to be mixing business and pleasure.